pirelaurent/map_list_dot/README.md

 - applying create or update on a data set from textual messages
 - free interaction with data not known at compile time (knowledge base, blackboard pattern,...)
 - using maps and lists as an open graph
-## underlying base : jsonNode
+## underlying base : JsonNode
-You don't really need to use jsonNode as such, but MapList uses it to walk the graph.
+You don't really need to use JsonNode as such, but MapList uses it to walk the graph.
 JsonNode is a kind of canoe that navigates on the data graph with :
 - fromNode
 - edge